acboulet/acboulet.github.io/index.md

 ## GitHub projects for Aren Boulet

-I am a passionate learner with an M.Sc. in Biochemistry, and over ten years’ experience in academic and industry research facilities.
+I am a passionate learner with an M.Sc. in Biochemistry, and over extensive experience in academic and industry research facilities.

-I taught myself Python using online courses, and started using programming as way to analyze large datasets.
-Using pandas, matplotlib, and plotly gave me an amazing variety of tools to process and present my data.
+I became proficient with Python using online courses, and started using programming as way to analyze large datasets.
 As I learnt more Python, I found a new love from programming.
 It reminded me of building with LEGO where each block is a piece of code.
 The goal being to build something complex that works together.

-It's been about 5 years since I started learning Python.
  I have built my own small projects, and websites.
-I have also been taking University level courses in my spare-time.
-These have included bioinformatics, data structures, and machine learning.
+I have taken University level courses in my spare-time, including bioinformatics, data structures, and machine learning (2022).

-I can code in Python, Linux, Java, HTML, CSS, or Javascript and hope to add more to this list in the future.
+I now code in Python, Linux, Java, HTML, CSS, and Javascript and hope to add more to this list in the future.
 Below are some of my interesting projects

 ### RNA-seq data pipeline for Next-Generation Sequencing Facility
-placeholder for intro
+Currently constructing a RNA-seq pipeline to process raw sequencing data on HPC cluster (slurm), and return enrichment results of specific genes based on sample treatment.
+The pipeline is controlled by a Python script that calls Shell scripts onto HPC nodes to process data using fastp, multiqc, STAR, htseq, and deseq2 (R programming language).

 [Branch containing RNA-seq pipeline](https://github.com/ngsf-usask/dex/tree/pipe_generation)